-Duty to report suspected fraud or error: Where you suspect a fraud or compromise, whether in your accounts or in respect of relevant information/transaction, you are duty-bound to promptly report your discovery to your bank and relevant authorities accordingly.
+Duty to report suspected fraud or error

+Where you suspect a fraud or compromise, whether in your accounts or in respect of relevant information/transaction, you are duty-bound to promptly report your discovery to your bank and relevant authorities accordingly.
 It is also your duty to report to your bank any wrong posting into your account so that such error can be corrected immediately.

-Duty of personal safety and safety of assets: This duty is shared between you and your bank.
-Whereas banks are required to discharge their obligation by complying with relevant safety laws and directives, customers, on the other hand, owe themselves a duty of personal safety while on the premises of their banks.
-For instance, it is the duty of customers to protect their assets like cars against theft while on the premises of their banks.
+Duty of personal safety and safety of assets

+This duty is shared between you and your bank.
+Whereas your bank is required to discharge it obligation by complying with relevant safety laws and directives, you owe yourself a duty of personal safety while on the premises of your bank.
+For instance, it is your duty to protect your assets (e.g. a car) against theft while on the premises of your bank.